0day-ci/dpdk/doc/guides/rel_notes/deprecation.rst

 * API will change for ``rte_port_source_params`` and ``rte_port_sink_params``
   structures.
 The member ``file_name`` data type will be changed from ``char *`` to ``const char *``.
 This change targets release 16.11.

+* igb_uio: iomem mapping and sysfs files created for iomem and ioport in igb_uio will be removed, because we are able to detect these from what Linux has exposed, like the way we have done with uio-pci-generic.
+This change targets release 17.02.